1. IMPORTANT INFORMATION

 “Third parties” includes third-party service providers and other entities within our group.
 A full list is available on request.

-All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
+All our third-party service providers and other entities in the group are required to take appropriate technical and organisational measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for purpose of enabling us to perform our contract with you and in accordance with our instructions.

 Sharing Personal Information With Other Entities In Our Group